-In a clip from Stanford University Jane Morton describes her preferred hand expressing technique at 7:14.
+In this clip from Stanford University Jane Morton describes her preferred hand expressing technique at 7:14.
 As in the images above, the mother places her fingers and thumb around the breast some way behind the nipple and simultaneously pushes towards the chest wall while bringing her fingers together to compress the breast tissue.
 Morton reminds mothers to alternate expressing between the breasts, to take a rhythmical approach and to use hands to massage the breast.

 The following short video from Ammehjelpen (Norwegian breastfeeding support) is one minute 20 seconds long, and is also recorded in Norwegian as well as English.
 The clip shows a one handed technique and a mother hand expressing both breasts at the same time.
 Moving the hands around the breast helps to stimulate and empty all the milk glands:

 When is hand expressing breast milk useful?